Amadri100/Treesforever/README.md

 **add_Leaves**🍃
-- add leaves at the start of the game on the first trunk added also freezes the leaves grow so in the first update leaves do not grow *twice*
+- add leaves at the start of the game on the first trunk added also freezes the leaves grow so in the first update leaves do not grow *twice* **not_repeat**
+- Avoids trunk positions & and leaves positions to colide Trunks has priority
 ### Run function
 **Main Function**
 - This function has the game loop.